“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

 Common Police Report Mistakes That Affect Claims

 Police reports play an important role in Tampa car accident injury claims, often serving as one of the first official records of what happened.
 However, even experienced officers can make errors in judgment or documentation.
-Here are some of the most common—and most damaging—types of car accident police report errors in Florida:
+Here are some of the most common and most damaging types of car accident police report errors in Florida:

 1. Incorrect Determination of Fault

 Perhaps the most serious mistake is when the officer assigns fault incorrectly.
 The officer’s assessment is often based on quick observations and statements made under stress, not a full investigation.
 If you’re wrongly blamed for the crash, insurance companies will likely use that report to deny or reduce your injury claim.
-Adjusters and attorney know that police officers are trained to list as Driver 1/Vehicle 1 the driver believed to be most likely at fault for causing the car accident, even if no citations are issued.
+Adjusters and attorneys know that police officers are trained to list as Driver 1/Vehicle 1 the driver believed to be most likely at fault for causing the car accident, even if no citations are issued.

 3. Misstated or Incomplete Witness Information